wty21cn/leetcode-swift/util/readme-header.md

 ## About
 This project aims to provide swift version solutions for algorithm problems on [LeetCode Online Judge](https://leetcode.com/problemset/algorithms/).

 For current stage, the main target is to provide solutions for all problems, so there will be no well-considered test cases provided, also Xcode unit test is not included.
-But all the solutions here can pass the related problems on LeetCode Online Judge System.
+But all the solutions here can pass the related problems on LeetCode OJ.

 Some of the algorithm analyses will be provide alongside the solutions, some may not, and will be updated in the future.